-A recent study of Experian RentBureau data found that more than 50,000 renters who initiated their leases over a six year period ended their leases owing money.
+A recent study of Experian RentBureau data found that more than 50,000 renters who initiated their leases over six years ended their leases owing money.
 Industry experts convened during the National Apartment Association Education Conference to analyze the study of more than 750,000 U.S. renters of class A & B properties.
-While some of the analysis may have had predictable outcomes, several findings concluded very surprising results.
+While some of the analysis had predictable outcomes, several findings concluded astonishing results.

 The Majority of Renters Have Credit Scores Below 700

-When looking at the complete picture, this doesn’t always demonstrate poor credit history, but instead could be attributed to a lack of time spent building a credit rating.
-This represents another reason to utilize more than just a score for applicant screening;check to see if the person has ever been evicted.
+When looking at the complete picture, this doesn’t always demonstrate poor credit history but instead could be attributed to a lack of time spent building a credit rating.
+This represents another reason to utilize more than just a score for applicant screening; check to see if the person was ever evicted.
 Also, check past rental payment history; do they pay their rent on time?

 Two Skips Means Six Times the Risk